pdav5883/web-salad/README.md

 Here's where the fun starts.
 Since web-salad uses dataclasses in the model, it requires at least python 3.7 to run.
 The default python3 installation on the AMI is 3.6.9.
 Further, WSGI (the apache module used to serve python apps) is built with python 2.
 So we need to 1) get the right version of python installed, 2) build the WSGI module with that version of python, 3) link that built module to the apache server, and 4) point the server to the flask application.

 First let's get python installed:
-- `sudo apt install python3.7 python3.7-dev python3.7 venv`
+- `sudo apt install python3.7 python3.7-dev python3.7-venv python3-venv`

 Create a virtual environment with the correct python version and pip install dependencies:
 - `cd ~`